Everything you need to know about loose parts play

 If I've convinced you of the wonder that is loose parts and you're tempted to start collecting, here are some tips:

 2. Try to recycle and repurpose items as much as possible.
 Lids for example - any time we finish milk, juice, coffee etc, I wash the lid up before putting the rest in the recycling.
 And old necklaces make a great source of beads!
-Loose parts don't have to be small things either - boxes, tubes, anything you have space for - we have a couple of cable reels in the garden that I got for free from a local builder's merchant.
+Loose parts don't have to be small things either - boxes, tubes, anything you have space for.

 3. Visit car boot sales, thrift stores and charity shops - we've found loads of interesting loose parts really cheaply this way.